 Our family published the 80 page hardcover book Our Wiensz Heritage: Our Mennonite Heritage and Our Place Among the Descendants of Heinrich Wiensz (1774-1819) in 1980.
 It contains genealogies dating back to 1774, many photos, various stories, and background historical information.

 It was editted and compiled by my sister, Esther J. Wiens, my mother, Tina Wiens, and my brother, Victor D. Wiens.
 Esther also did all the typing and retyping.
 I (David C. Wiens) prepared the photographs and was the publisher of note.

 Copies of the book on the Internet

 Hardcover books still available

 Forty years after publishing this book, it is not out of print, yet, as we still have a number of unsold hardcover books available!
 If you would like to obtain your own copy, contact me, and we will let you know how much it will cost with shipping.

 Despite our best efforts, some mistakes crept into the book.
 As we discovered them, we added them to an errata sheet.
 If you have a copy of this book you might not have received this sheet, or it got lost, or we discovered more mistakes after we printed that version.
 If you find any other mistakes, please let us know.

 Mom's name as author

 In 2019 I discovered why Mom listed her name that way.
 In doing research for my 50 year high school reunion, I read archived issues of The Chilliwack Progress, which was (and still is) the local newspaper in Chilliwack BC.
 In the 1970's and earlier, that newspaper NEVER mentioned a married woman's first name, but ALWAYS referred to her by her husband's name with a "Mrs." title.
-Only if she was still single, or widowed, or in her obituary, did the newspaper use a woman's own first name instead of her husband's name.
+Only if she was still single, or widowed, or in her obituary, did the newspaper use a woman's own first name instead of her husband's first name.
 This was what society did at the time, so Mom just wrote her name for the book like she was used to.

 The recommended listing is: